dotnet/designs/accepted/2021/preview-features/preview-features.md

 }
 ```

-### Compilation context
+### Compiler tracking

+*We propose that the compiler does no tracking of preview features at this
+point.*

 When `EnablePreviewFeatures` is true, the `LangVersion` property is set to
 `Preview` (unless the customer has explicitly set `LangVersion` in their project
 file already).
 This avoids customers having to turn on preview features for the
 language separately.

-In addition, the property `EnablePreviewFeatures` should be passed to the
-compilation context (akin to how `TargetFramework` is passed in today).
-An
-analyzer will use that to block use of APIs that are marked as preview as basing
-this off the language preview mode is nonsensical.

 The way the compiler knows which features a targeted runtime supports is by
 looking at the `RuntimeFeature` type.
 Each runtime feature corresponds to a
 specific field on that type.
 If the type doesn't have the field, the runtime is
 considered as not-supporting the feature.
-To indicate that a feature is there
-but requires turning on preview mode, we'll simply mark the field with the
-`[RequiresPreviewFeatures]` attribute, just like any other preview API.

-This solves two problems:

-* The customer is using a future version of C# where a given language feature is
-  no longer considered "preview" and thus doesn't require `LangVersion` to be
-  set to preview but in the targeted runtime the feature is still preview.
-When
-  a language feature is used that requires the given runtime feature, the
-  compiler should check if the field is marked as preview and fail unless the
-  customer has turned preview mode on.

-* The customer has manually set `LangVersion` to `Preview` but
-  `EnablePreviewFeatures` is not configured (thus defaulting to `False`).
-  Similar case as above, the customer can use any language feature that doesn't
-  require runtime changes but as soon as a feature is used that requires a
+We discussed extending the compiler to treat `RuntimeFeature` fields marked with
+`[RequiresPreviewFeatures]` differently, but this has the complication that this
+effectively means that the compiler needs to track the use of runtime preview
+features.
+We considered having a split where an analyzer would handle the use of
-  preview runtime feature, the compiler will report an error, demanding that
+preview APIs with the compiler tracking the use of language features that
-  preview mode needs to be turned on.

-***Note:*** F# doesn't have the capability to use analyzers today.
-We can
-decided to make this a compiler feature for F#.
+require preview runtime features.

+The challenge is that this means we need to formalize how the compiler should
+enforce it.
+At this point, it's not clear to us that we actually want a sound
+analysis in this space because we likely need to allow the developer "to cheat",
+that is, the author of an API needs to be able to say "I want to ship an RTM
+version of my API that doesn't require consumers to opt-into preview" while
+still being able to use preview feature in other parts of the code.

+The trick is to ensure that parts depending on preview features are annotated
+while ensuring that the parts that don't aren't, especially when those already
+exist.
+However, with the upcoming statics in interfaces feature we run into
+challenges where we want to be able to do the following things:

+1. Define new interfaces that have statics on them.
+Those interfaces will be marked
+   with `[RequiresPreviewFeatures]`.
+2. Implement those interfaces on existing types, such as `Int32` and `Single`.
+Those
+   types cannot be marked with `[RequiresPreviewFeatures]`.
+3. We will implement many of the interface methods explicitly but not all of
+   them will or even can.
+For cases where the static member already exists (for
+   example, some of `Decimal`'s operators) those can't be required to be marked
+   with `[RequiresPreviewFeatures]`.

+At this point, it seems to us that its better to keep the logic in an analyzer,
+potentially special-casing certain relationships of language features, runtime
+support, and core APIs in order to deliver a good customer experience.
+Once we
+understand the desired rules more, we can potentially formalize them and make
+them a proper compiler feature.

-### API Analyzer
+### Analyzer

-We'll need an attribute to record whether or not the project was
+We'll need an attribute to record whether or not the a given assembly or API
-built with preview features turned on:
+requires preview features:

 ```C#
 namespace System.Runtime.Versioning